henrythebuilder/dcm_dict/README.md

 # Why *DcmDict*
 With the new releases from year 2014 DICOM documents are available in different format including one particularly interesting, the *DocBook* XML version.

-As D. Clunie writes on his web site in the [DICOM Standard Status page][2]:
-> "... other formats (such as DocBook, HTML, Word and ODT) are also made available for the convenience of implementors who may need to extract machine-readable content, ..."

-This is confirmed in the DICOM<sup>®</sup> Standard [web site][10] where each part is published in [multiple formats][11] and the XML format is defined:
+As confirmed in the DICOM<sup>®</sup> Standard [web site][10] where each part is published in [multiple formats][11] and XML format is defined by:
->"... good for machine readability, e.g. self-updating validators ..."
+>"...
+XML – good for machine readability, e.g. self-updating validators ..."

 This is great news for anyone involved in the study of the standard !